rkbarry/mb20135/README.md

 8. Optionally, plot any other model from the `Models` folder to explore different solution types.

 ---
+## 3.5 Obtain the microlensing parameters from the FinalModels files

+At the python prompt:
+1. from jasmine import ModelResults
+2. model = ModelResults(file_to_be_read='[your_path]/[Final]Models/LX0000-1.txt')
+3. print(model.model_type, model.model_extensive_name)
+4. print(model.model_parameters)

+---
 ## 4. MCMC with pyLIMA
 1. Open the notebook `running_pylima_mcmc.ipynb`.
 2. Locate the cell marked:
    `[Action needed]: Insert the parameters for the best fit from your RTModel run`
-   and replace it with the model parameters you obtained with RTModel.
+   and replace it with the model parameters you obtained using Jasmine to report the RTModel results.
 3. Run the initial cells to start the MCMC process.
 4. In the `Results` section, run the cells to visualize results and save the best-fit model and MCMC chain to a folder.
 5. Run the cells in the `Plotting` section to visualize your light curve and the MCMC chain.